The concept of Indigenous Peoples in Asia: A resource book

 This analysis delves into the annexation of Okinawa and the formation of the Japanese nation-state, placing a spotlight on the Indigenous Ainu and how their Indigenous identity has developed over time.

-The Ainu Group at the Louisiana Purchase Exposition, 1904
+The Ainu group at the Louisiana Purchase Exposition, 1904

 James W. Vanstone (1993)